marvinbuss/CognitiveServices-SpeechAndLUIS/README.md

 ## SpeechToTextSettings
 This section contains all the settings for the Speech to Text functionality.
 The parameters in this section will have the following effect:

-- `ServiceRegion`: Set this parameter to the region to which you deplyoed your Cognitive Service.
+- `ServiceRegion`: Set this parameter to the region to which you deployed your Cognitive Service.
 - `SubscriptionKey`: Set this parameter to your Speech Subscription Key.
 You can find the key in the Azure Portal.
 - `RecognitionLanguage`: Specifies the name of spoken language to be recognized in BCP-47 format.
 Set this value to the language that you would like to use for STT.
 A more comprehensive list of possible values can be found here: https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/language-support
 - `DetailedOutput`: When `true` the console application also returns information about alternative transcriptions with lower confidence.
 This feature only works for a few languages such as `en-US`.